 Our art and design curriculum fosters pupils’ imagination and creativity while giving them the appropriate subject knowledge, skills and understanding in investigating, creating and evaluating artwork as set out in the national curriculum.

-We have used the Chris Quigley knowledge webs to develop our long term plan to ensure progression across the school.
+At Croyland our long term plans are developed using the Chris Quigley knowledge webs to ensure progression across the school.
 We have confidence in the principle that the curriculum needs a ‘forwards and backwards’ approach where regular opportunities are given to retrieve prior knowledge and understanding of the key concepts and visual drivers (line, tone, texture, colour, pattern, shape and 3D form).
 This ensures that children’s knowledge of art and design is built on, year on year, and then within the year group pupils understanding is deepened not widened.